Katy Branch Library

 A Community Library

 The Katy Garden Club established a library for the Katy community in 1918.
-The library frequently moved between the private homes of area residents, and volunteers operated the library for twelve hours each week.
+The library frequently moved among the private homes of area residents, and volunteers operated it for 12 hours each week.

-When the Harris County Public Library system was founded in 1921, County Librarian Lucy Fuller met with Harris County community organizations, including the Katy Garden Club.
+When the Harris County Public Library system was founded in 1921, County Librarian Lucy Fuller met with community organizations in Harris County, including the Katy Garden Club.
 By the end of 1921, the Katy community library joined the HCPL system.

 By 1923, the library was placed in Mrs. C.W.
 Douglas's grocery store (seen here).
 A wooden case with several shelves housed the books in the back of the store.

-In 1935, the library moved to Ed Romack's furniture store after Mrs. Douglas sold her furniture store.
+In 1935, the library moved to Ed Romack's furniture store after Mrs. Douglas sold hers.
 At its new home, the station was managed by librarians Eudora Frazier (for nine months of the year) and Louise Schipf (during the summer months).

 In the late 1930s, the library station was closed, and the community was placed on bookmobile service.
 A supplementary collection remained in the Katy School, and the school became a library station.